humada05/humada05.github.io/content/posts/pita-bread.md

 title = 'Pita Bread'
 +++

-This pita bread can be made in a normal home oven.
-Ideally one that's as hot as possible with a pizza stone ready to go, but I've made it work on cast iron pan bottoms and even aluminum sheet trays.
+Watching the genocide unfold in Gaza has been a shock to my system in many ways that I'm only beginning to fully understand.
+It's a topic that simply scratching the surface will cotninue to break ground on my soul and release tears.

-I wanted to share this recipe, and the reason I got interested in making pita bread in the first place.
-During the genocide in Gaza, I frequently saw videos of Palestinians, young and old, rolling out and making bread with whatever little they had.
+That being said, I wanted to share this recipe, and the reason I got interested in making pita bread in the first place.
+I frequently saw videos of Palestinians, young and old, rolling out and making bread with whatever little they had.
 Ovens were makeshift and haphazard, and fuel was often rubble or anything they could find to burn.
-During the flour shortages, some began supplementing their dough with macaroni, boiled long enough to be worked into the dough (the ingredients are pretty much the same thing as bread, when you think about it).
+During the flour shortages, some began supplementing their dough with macaroni, boiled long enough to be worked into the dough (the ingredients are pretty much the same thing as bread).

 Setting aside the sheer resilience and strength these people showed, watching all of this made me feel like everyone should know how to make their staple foods from basic ingredients.
 It's a skill you don't think you need, until you do.

-Here's the recipe.
+This pita bread can be made in a normal home oven.
+Ideally one that's as hot as possible with a pizza stone ready to go, but I've made it work on cast iron pans and aluminum sheet trays.

 ## Pita bread